Enjoy DELICIOUS keto Christmas recipes with 30+ EASY mains, sides, and desserts (even if you're not keto).

-- Enjoy the leftover meat and veg as a massive salad.
+- Enjoy any leftover meat and vegetables on top of a large healthy salad.

-- Bake up leftovers into a meat cupcake, similar to this one.
+- Bake up leftovers into a mini meatloaf cupcake.

 - Create stews and soups with leftover ingredients.

-Wishing you all a very happy Christmas, and healthy new year.
+Wishing you all a very Merry Christmas, and a healthy happy new year.